Perisylvian syndrome: Recent research

-In 2017, a study conducted by Freri et all. explored a new surgical treatment to improve symptoms of epilepsy in the perisylvian region for 16 pediatric patients who were resistant to medication, the median age during time of surgery was 12 years old.
-Prior to the procedure, patients completed a preoperative assessment including analysis of clinical history, EEG monitoring, High-resolution MRI, and a cognitive/neuropsychological evaluation.
+In 2017, a study conducted by Freri et al. explored a new surgical treatment to improve symptoms of epilepsy in the Perisylvian region for 16 pediatric patients who were resistant to medication.
+The median age during time of surgery was 12 years old.
+Prior to the procedure, patients completed a preoperative assessment, including analysis of clinical history, EEG monitoring, high-resolution MRI, and a cognitive/neuropsychological evaluation.
 The procedure was performed with the goal of removing the epileptogenic zone, a part of the brain where seizure activity occurs.
-It was found post-operatively (39 months) that seizure outcome improved satisfactory in 69% of patients, with 7 being seizure-free, and two were free from disabling seizures.
+It was found post-operatively (39 months) that seizure outcome improved satisfactory in 69% of patients, with seven being seizure-free, and two free from disabling seizures.
 Cognition improved in 38% of patients as well.

-In 2020, a study conducted by Steriade et all. explored the relationship between encephalitis and seizure patterns in patients with drug-resistant epilepsy.
+In 2020, a study conducted by Steriade et al. explored the relationship between encephalitis and seizure patterns in patients with drug-resistant epilepsy.
 Using 17 patients with encephalitis, and 17 control patients with drug-resistant epilepsy and no history of encephalitis, a stereotactic EEG was used to locate the onset and spread of seizures.
-The findings concluded that there were 4 distinct patterns of onset seizures, with 59% of the cohort having a Perisylvian onset.
-This was unique to the group with a history of encephalitis, and may indicate that encephalitic-related damage may cause an increase in vulnerability to damage at the Perisylvian Fissure.
+The findings concluded that there were four distinct patterns of onset seizures, with 59% of the cohort having a Perisylvian onset.
+This was unique to the group with a history of encephalitis, and may indicate that encephalitic-related damage may cause an increase in vulnerability to damage at the Perisylvian fissure.